Skip to content

 • Set Rules.Case_Insensitive to false in settings.yml

-• Disable Private_Messages.Toasts to eliminate disk operations
+• Set Private_Messages.Toasts to false to eliminate disk operations

 • Review your regular expressions and JavaScript variables for efficiency